cloudposse/terraform-aws-eks-cluster/docs/migration-v3-v4.md

 > Previously, when using the `aws-auth` ConfigMap, the path component in any
 > IAM Principal ARN had to be removed from the ARN, and the modified ARN was
 > used in the ConfigMap.
 Quoting from the [AWS EKS documentation](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html#aws-auth-users):
-> > The role ARN can't include a path such as `role/my-team/developers/my-role`.
-The format of the ARN must be `arn:aws:iam::111122223333:role/my-role`.
-In this example, `my-team/developers/` needs to be removed.
+> > The role ARN [used in `aws-auth`] can't include a path such as
+> >`role/my-team/developers/my-role`.
+The format of the ARN must be
+> >`arn:aws:iam::111122223333:role/my-role`.
+In this example,
+> > `my-team/developers/` needs to be removed.
+>
-> This was a workaround for a limitation in the AWS
+> This was a workaround for a limitation in the AWS Implementation.
+With
-> Implementation.
-With full AWS API support for access control, the path
+> full AWS API support for access control, the path component is no longer
-> component is no longer removed, and the full ARN is required.
+> removed, and the full ARN is required.
 >
 > If you had been using the `aws-auth` ConfigMap, you should have been
 > removing the path component either manually as part of your static